 - For example – The EUR to USD market is currently having the quote of: –

 - EUR/USD = 1.1405/1.1425

-- EUR to USD indicates that USD is the base currency and hence an investor or dealer will be either purchasing or selling dollars.
+- EUR to USD indicates that USD is the base currency; hence, an investor or dealer will be purchasing or selling dollars.

 So the bid asks spread for the dealer in this transaction: –

 Now, we will find out the Bid-Ask Spread By using the Bid-Ask Spread Formula

 - Bid-Ask Spread = Ask Price – Bid Price